The trail loops through open stands of longleaf pine.

 The self-guided Rhododendron Trail follows a ridge southeast along the crest of the mountain from the summit to Luther Rock, an outcrop of metamorphosed amphibolite.
 This black volcanic rock is what gives Mount Jefferson its dark appearance.

 River Trail is an easy foot trail along Jacob Fork River.
 The Kid's Track Trail kiosk is located at the east end of River Trail with self-guided brochures.

-The Rolling View Recreation Area TRACK a 0.75 mile loop through a mixed pine forest along the edge of Falls Lake.
+The Rolling View Kids TRACK Trail is a 0.75-mile loop through a mixed pine forest along the edge of Falls Lake.
 Look for the effects of prescribed burning on the landscape.